Lightning-AI/pytorch-lightning/docs/source-app/index.rst

 ****************************************
 Build self-contained, modular components
 ****************************************
-Build modular, self-contained components and plug them into your existing workflows.
+Lightning is a hyper-minimalistic framework designed to maximize expressivity that enables you to build modular, self-contained components and plug them into your existing workflows.
 A Lightning component organizes arbitrary code so it can run on the cloud.
 A component can train a model, deploy, or even host a web UI.
 The component manages its own infrastructure, cloud costs, networking and more, so you can focus on application logic and not engineering.